Skip to main content

 Review summary

 Scarlet Sands is a sweepstakes casino reviewed with community vote data and evidence-labeled editorial notes.
-Community vote sample is still building, so the rating is provisional, and listed payout timing is Verification-led redemptions, confirm current cashier timing in-app.
-It is restricted in 15 US states.
+15 community votes give a growing confidence signal, but the vote sample is still building, so the rating stays provisional, and listed payout timing is Verification-led redemptions, confirm current cashier timing in-app.
+It is restricted in 18 US states.
 Strength: 1,000+-game library in the current DB.
-Watch for: 15 states restricted for redeemable sweepstakes play, including California under AB 831.

 Scarlet Sands score breakdown